igorbrigadir/awesome-twitter-algo/README.md

 ## Mixers

-Before candidate tweets are sent to be ranked in the light and heavy rankers before being presented to the user, they are combined from their various candidate generation sources within several entites, one being the [CR Mixer,](https://github.com/twitter/the-algorithm/blob/main/cr-mixer/README.md) which fetches out-of-network recommended candidate tweets.
+Before candidate tweets are sent to be ranked in the light and heavy rankers before being presented to the user, they are combined from their various candidate generation sources within several entities, one being the [CR Mixer,](https://github.com/twitter/the-algorithm/blob/main/cr-mixer/README.md) which fetches out-of-network recommended candidate tweets.

 ### CR Mixer